jeguzzi/robomaster_ros/docs/robomaster_ros_modules/camera.rst

   Publishes an image each time a decoded frame is available.
 Maximal rate is 30 fps.
   Actual rate depends on networking and decoding power.
-  The publisher is created only if :ros:param:`camera.video.raw` is true.
+  The publisher is active only if :ros:param:`camera.video.raw` is on (1) or on-demand (2) with a matching subscriber.

 .. ros:publisher:: camera/image_h264 robomaster_msgs/H264Packet
   :qos-reliability: reliable
   :qos-durability: volatile

-  Publishes a packet from the H.264 video stream.
+  Forward H.264 packets from the original video stream.
 Rate (about 100 Hz) and size (<= 4096) of the packets vary.
   Bandwidth is about 400 KB/s, which is 2-5% of the bandwidth of :ros:pub:`camera/image_color`.
-  The publisher is created only if :ros:param:`camera.video.h264` is true.
+  The publisher is active only if :ros:param:`camera.video.h264` is on (1) or on-demand (2) with a matching subscriber.

+.. ros:publisher:: camera/image_color/ffmpeg ffmpeg_image_transport_msgs/FFMPEGPacket
+  :qos-reliability: reliable
+  :qos-durability: volatile

+  Publishes a H264 packets, potentially grouping together multiple packets of the original video stream.
+Contrary to :ros:pub:`camera/image_h264`, the packet contains a single frame, therefore it is published at 30 fps.
+  It requires approximately the same bandwidth as :ros:pub:`camera/image_h264`, i.e., about 400 KB/s, which is 2-5% of the bandwidth of :ros:pub:`camera/image_color`.
+  The publisher is active only if :ros:param:`camera.video.ffmpeg` is on (1) or on-demand (2) with a matching subscriber.
+  This topic is meant to be used with ``image_transport`` with the ``ffmpeg`` trasport implemented by `ffmpeg_image_transport <https://github.com/berndpfrommer/ffmpeg_image_transport>`_.

 .. ros:publisher:: camera/audio_raw robomaster_msgs/AudioData
   :qos-reliability: reliable